oracle-devrel/technology-engineering/data-platform/core-converged-db/shared-sassets/tooling/run-plan/README.md

 This utility has been made to run benchmarks against Autonomous Databases.
 It could be easily adapted to run against any Oracle Database.

+Reviewed: 02.04.2024

+# When to use this asset?

+To run benchmarks against Autonomous Databases.

+# How to use this asset?

 Create a JSON file describing your test plan, and run it against ADB.

 A test plan is made of runs and steps.